natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/AD-4.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' is a rank {{Specs|rank}} American strike aircraft {{Battle-rating}}.
+The AD-4 Skyraider was an enhanced version of the AD-3 with a more powerful R-3350-26WA engine, strengthened landing gear, increased armament, and a better radar.
+It played a significant role in the Navy's ground strike missions during the Korean War.
+One notable air-to-air kill was achieved by a USMC AD-4 in 1953.
+The Skyraiders, commonly painted blue, were nicknamed the "Blue Plane" by enemy forces in Korea.
+They were usually shot down due to ground fire during low-altitude attacks.
+The aircraft also saw action in the Cathay Pacific VR-HEU Incident and later in the Vietnam War.
+A total of 372 AD-4s were built.

 It was introduced in [[Update 1.75 "La Résistance"]].

-The AD-4 is a thorough-bred ground attacker.
+The AD-4 is a thoroughbred ground attacker.
 It can be armed with a slew of deadly anti-ground weaponry ranging from several high payload bombs and HVAR rockets to a massive 56 Mighty Mouse rockets capable of pinpoint precision and deadly effect.
 Though lacking in flight performance, the AD-4's armament allows the pilot to annihilate anything that ends up in front of his guns; destroying enemy planes in very few hits and being able to destroy even light pillboxes and light tanks with the right ammunition.
 If there are ground targets to be destroyed, the American tree can offer no better attacker aircraft.
 The AD-4 is generally a sluggish aircraft, which should come to no surprise considering the engine output and weight of the aircraft.
 In sustained horizontal turn fights and all energy fights, the AD-4 will be out-manoeuvred quickly.
 Whilst it has speed, the AD-4 has a surprisingly high turn rate, though the high weight causes energy retention to be perhaps one of the worst of any aircraft in War Thunder.

 == General info ==
 === Flight performance ===